-Tonio just looked at his father.
+Tonio looked at his father.
 Tears rolled down his cheeks.
 He could not understand what his father said.
 But he understood the angry look.
 His father softened and took him in his arms.

 Tonio's behavior got worse and worse.
-At age 4 his mother took him to a health worker, who tested Tonio and found that he was deaf.
+At age 4 his mother took him to a health worker, who tested Tonio and found that he had complete hearing loss.